gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 The profile file contain these instructions at the top:

-So inside the `wathever-profile.cmake`, you'll see something like this:
+So inside the `wathever-profile.cmake`, you'll also see something like this:
 ```cmake
 file(WRITE "${PROJECT_BINARY_DIR}/subgine-pkg-${PROJECT_NAME}-${current-profile}.cmake" "
 set(found-pkg-${PROJECT_NAME}-prefix-path \"${CMAKE_PREFIX_PATH}\")